-Children missing from education (CME)
+Children absent from education including CME

-Children going missing, particularly persistently can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation including involvement in County Lines.
+Children who are absent from education particularly persistently or for prolonged periods of time can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation including involvement in County Lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FMG, 'honour based' abuse or risk of forced marriage.